sygrok/Expenses-Tracking-App-With-React/README.md

 # Expense List App

 This project contains an Expense List application developed in the first section of my React course.
-This application is designed to help users track their daily expenses.
+This application is designed to help users track their daily expenses. <br> <br>
+Direct link to project: https://sygrok.github.io/Expenses-Tracking-App-With-React/

 ## Features